 Once Roundtable joint session is complete, breakout sessions will be provided for each program, Cub Scouts, Scouts BSA, and Venturing, will be held.
 These can include helpful training of newly instituted procedures or changes to program, suggestions for how to make your unit meetings more fun and exciting, information on fundraising, suggestions on places to camp or take a unit trip, or many other things.
 If you have any suggestions for topics, please see your Roundtable Commissioner (RTC).
 They want to provide topics that interest and help you!

 Another purpose of Roundtable is training.
 We provide training for Den Chiefs, Merit Badge Counselors, Day Camp Volunteers, and registration for off-site training such as Introduction to Outdoor Lead Skills (IOLS) and Wilderness First Aid.

 Roundtable is the place your unit will sign up for District Activities such as Cub Family Campout, Camporee, Day Camp, District Pinewood Derby, and other activities.

 If you would like to have a flyer displayed during the opening slide show please contact Jeff Wandtke or Alisha Harding no later than 5pm the Wednesday before Roundtable.
-If you wish for each unit to be provided with a hard copy, please send it to Neil Campbell or Heather Martin the Monday before Roundtable.
 Each unit will have a mailbox to check each month.

 Come visit us for our next meeting and bring a friend.
 Every Scout deserves a well-trained leader!